Air Sealing and Insulating for Seasonal Comfort

 About Matt Kilcoyne

 Matt Kilcoyne grew up in Essex Junction, Vermont and received his Bachelor of Arts in Environmental Studies from the University of Vermont.
-He has been a member of Efficiency Vermont’s Customer Support Team for about 5 years and works with customers and contractors to make homes more efficient.
+As a program manager for Efficiency Vermont, he designs and implements energy efficiency programs to make homes more efficient.
 Outside of work, Matt likes hiking, fishing, golfing, and spending time with friends and family.